 To assemble your brie en croute you want the brie wheel to remain whole.
 Place the brie wheel in the center of the puff pasty.
 Top with fig paste and honey.
 Using your hands, enclose the brie with the puff pasty by bringing the ends up over the brie pleating the sides slightly as you go.
 This is not a beauty contest, it does not need to be perfect, just wrapped well.

 Once fully enclosed (as shown above), allow the wrapped brie wheel to chill in the refrigerator before baking.
-This is what makes this appetizer so easy; prep it ahead a time and bake it off right before guests arrive–it’s almost foolproof.
-Egg washing the entire brie en croute right before baking ensures that beautiful golden brown color you want.
+This is what makes this appetizer so easy; prep it and bake it off right before guests arrive–it’s almost foolproof.
+Egg washing the entire brie en croute right before baking ensures you want the beautiful golden brown color.
 Serve the brie en route hot with your favorite crackers, I can promise you there will be no leftovers.